Prince Harry And Meghan Markle Engaged ‘Soon,’ But What Will Meghan’s Title Be?

 A Prince Harry and Meghan Markle engagement party could be right around the corner, according to a Harry and Meghan insider who spoke with Us Magazine about the super popular couple.
-The 32-year-old royal prince and his American girlfriend have been heating up their transatlantic relationship of nine months, and royal family fans can’t wait to see Harry “put a ring on it.”
+The 32-year-old royal and his American girlfriend have been heating up their transatlantic relationship of nine months, and royal family fans can’t wait to see Harry “put a ring on it.”

-Meghan, 35, has only just returned from England after staying with Harry at his Kensington Palace cottage for more than two months.
+Markle, 35, has only just returned from England after staying with Harry at his Kensington Palace cottage for more than two months.
 The prolonged visit followed on the heels of a Christmas get together in London for the couple, and it set rumors swirling that an engagement announcement was imminent.

-The two were nearly inseparable, and Meghan “has all but taken up residence” at Harry’s place, although the Suits actress is currently back in her hometown of Toronto, Canada, to get back to work filming a new season of the hit show.
+The two were nearly inseparable, and Meghan “has all but taken up residence” at Prince Harry’s place, although the Suits actress is currently back in her hometown of Toronto, Canada, filming a new season of the hit show.

 When Markle and Harry were together at Kensington Palace, they rarely left home.
 Markle “spent just three weeks away from the palace,” to the point that royal security began treating Meghan as they treat all the permanent residents.

-The insider source is absolutely confident that Prince Harry and Meghan have made the decision to get married.
+The insider source is absolutely confident that Prince Harry and Markle have made the decision to get married.

 “They will be engaged by the end of summer.”

-Not everyone agrees that an engagement between Prince Harry and Markle is happening anytime.
+Not everyone agrees that an engagement between Prince Harry and Markle is happening anytime soon.
 One Twitter user pointed out that Kate Middleton had to wait years before her relationship with Prince William became official.
-Kate and William even famously broke up for a while.
+Middleton and William even famously broke up for a while.

 Hahaha!
 Ppl thinking Meghan Markle and Prince Harry will be getting engaged any minute r stupid.
 Look @ how long Kate had 2 wait. #getalife